LLuettgau/comp_generalization_PNAS/README.txt

 This is the code supplement for the statistical models/GLMs implemented in R, simulations and fitting of successor feature models implemented in MATLAB

+Raw data are provided in /data/all_data.csv.zip (compressed file needs to be unpacked first)
 ## Instructions

 To run the code, you'll need to install RStudio (specific libraries: rethinking - uses RStan) and MATLAB (version 2023b).